cppalliance/cppalliance.github.io/README.md

 the Chicago C/C++ Users Group.
 Currently he is a Lead Programmer at Disbelief LLC doing contracting for companies doing AAA games and virtual reality development.

+Jon Kalb

+Jon Kalb is a C++ community organizer.
+He chairs CppCon, C++Now, the Silicon Valley Code Camp C++ Track, and the Boost Steering Committee.
+Jon does on-site C++ training for companies around the world and is the author (with Gašper Ažman) of C++ Today: The Beast is Back.

+### Executive Team

+Louis Tatta

+Louis Tatta serves as the Chief Executive Officere of C++ Alliance and is responsible for the day-to-day operation and general management of the company.
+Prior to joining, Mr. Tatta served as Chief Operating Officer at BearShare, where he managed operations of a technology startup, lead all business operations, new business development, product development, purchasing/procurement, and infrastructure development.
+Managed key account relationships and executed strategic marketing plans with advertising partners.
+Previous to this, Mr. Tatta held various positions in the financial service industry.

+## Advisors

 Jens Weller